backend-developers-ltd/ComputeHorde/README.md

   ComputeHorde introduces hardware classes to create a free market for GPU resources, balancing cost-effectiveness with performance.
   Currently, **A6000** is the supported class, with **A100** coming next.
   The end goal is to support all GPU types/configurations required by validators across Bittensor subnets.

+## Bittensor context

+Bittensor is a decentralized network designed to ensure that AI, the most critical technology of our era, remains accessible to everyone and free from the control of centralized entities.
+Each Bittensor subnet specializes in a _digital commodity_, ranging from storage and large language models to general computing.

+This is achieved by distributing $TAO tokens to incentivize:
+- Subnet owners to define the most useful and reliable commodities (by designing the incentive mechanism),
+- Miners to deliver high-quality and efficient services innovatively,
+- Validators to reward miners based on their performance.

+Bittensor's end goal is to create an unstoppable, self-sustaining ecosystem free from single-point control, enabling innovation and resilience for the entire network.
+ComputeHorde adds GPU-powered validation to this ecosystem, helping other subnets operate effectively without relying on centralized cloud services.

 ## Components